 7 Long-Term Investing Quotes

 The quotes below will give you peace of mind knowing that many of the greatest investors in history endorse long-term investing.

 Philip Fisher is the pioneer of growth investing and author of Common Stocks and Uncommon Profits.

 Warren Buffett is the founder of Berkshire Hathaway (BRK.A).
 His current net worth is around $87 billion.

 Warren Buffett is the most well-known advocate of long-term investing.
 He has amassed a portfolio of dividend stocks with strong competitive advantages.

 This quote quickly conveys Warren Buffett’s investment horizon.
 He is not a short-term investor, far from it.

 Buffett does not constantly check in on his securities.
 Instead, he lets them work for him by accruing the benefits of growth over time.

 Jesse Livermore was one of the most successful stock traders of all time.

-  While he did not practice true long-term investing, the quote above shows

-  his adherence to the idea of letting winners compound.
+While he did not practice true long-term investing, the quote above shows his adherence to the idea of letting winners compound.

-  Peter Lynch pioneered PEG investing.
-He managed the Magellan Fund at

-  Fidelity between 1977 and 1990 and generated compound returns of 29.2% a
+Peter Lynch is one of the most successful institutional investors of all time.
+He managed the Magellan Fund at Fidelity between 1977 and 1990 and generated compound returns of 29.2% a year.

-  year.

 The strategy long-term investors follow is straight-forward: